letrangerj/Blood_Organ_Rotation/task1_detailed_plan.md

 ## Expected Deliverables

 1. **Feature List**: Age-correlated CpG sites with statistics from Phase 2
+2. **Trained Models**:
-2. **Trained Model**: LASSO model with selected CpG sites and their coefficients
+   - LASSO model with selected CpG sites and their coefficients
+   - Elastic Net model with selected CpG sites and their coefficients
+   - Ridge Regression model with all coefficients
+   - PLSR model with component loadings and VIP scores
+   - SVR model with support vectors and coefficients
+   - Random Forest model with feature importance rankings
+   - XGBoost model with gain-based importance metrics
+   - LightGBM model with feature importance rankings
-3. **Performance Report**: All evaluation metrics including cross-validation results
+3. **Performance Report**: All evaluation metrics including cross-validation results for all 8 models
-4. **Predictions Table**: Ages and acceleration for all samples
+4. **Predictions Table**: Ages and acceleration for all samples from each model
+5. **Residual Analysis**: Age correlation results and correction factors for bias adjustment
-5. **Visualization Suite**: All diagnostic and interpretation plots
+6. **Visualization Suite**: All diagnostic and interpretation plots including predicted vs actual age plots for all 8 models
-6. **Analysis Script**: Documented, reproducible code
+7. **Analysis Scripts**: Documented, reproducible code for all models following consistent structure
-7. **Model Parameters**: Optimal regularization parameter (α) and selected feature count
+8. **Model Parameters**: Optimal hyperparameters for each algorithm
+9. **Model Comparison**: Comprehensive performance comparison across all 8 methods
+10. **Corrected Age Diff Vectors**: Primary result - bias-corrected age acceleration values for each sample from all 8 models

 ---